Weebly/element-hello-world/README.md

 2. Name or Rename that `.zip` file: `0.1.0.zip` (I've found it helpful to keep my zip file names mapped to the same as my app version value in the `manifest.json` file)
 3. **Upload a New Version** of your app's zip file in the Weebly Developer Admin and complete the form for the other required fields
 4. Then, click the **Save Draft** link. __If any errors are displayed, correct those and try clicking the **Save Draft** link again__
-5. Go back to the **My Hello World** app's **Versions** tab, and click on the link labeled **Install to Site** and choose your Weebly Developer Site
+5. Go back to the **Hello World** app's **Versions** tab, and click on the link labeled **Install to Site** and choose your Weebly Developer Site
-6. The Editor should immediately open, and you should see the `My Hello World` element in the editor highlighted in blue
+6. The Editor should immediately open, and you should see the `Hello World` element in the editor highlighted in blue
-7. Drag the **My Hello World** element on to a page of your Weebly site and play with the settings....TADA, hello world element in Weebly!
+7. Drag the **Hello World** element on to a page of your Weebly site and play with the settings....TADA, hello world element in Weebly!

 ## Built With